 Three prevertebral ganglia are the inferior or lower mesenteric, superior or upper mesenteric, and celiac ganglia (including the aortic renal ganglion).

-- The lower mesenteric ganglion has nerves grown in the urinary bladder, rectum, sigmoid colon, descending colon, and the reproductive organs.
+- The lower mesenteric ganglion has nerves grown in the urinary bladder, rectum, sigmoid colon, descending colon, and reproductive organs.

 - The upper mesenteric ganglion grows nerves into the small intestine.

-- The celiac ganglion has nervous connections in the most part of the digestive tract, going at the beginning of the small intestine, duodenum, stomach, liver, and pancreas.
+- The celiac ganglion has nervous connections in most part of the digestive tract, going at the beginning of the small intestine, duodenum, stomach, liver, and pancreas.